 Madrid to Ribera del Duero

 The Ribera del Duero wine region lies 175km north of Madrid and can be reached by road in less than two hours.
+There are full-day wine tours from Madrid to Ribera del Duero with an English-speaking chauffeur and guide.
 Alternatively, there are high-speed AVE train services to Valladolid from Madrid Chamartín and various bus services to Valladolid, Peñafiel and Aranda de Duero.

 Bilbao to Ribera del Duero